vevel/DrosEU_PhenotypingWG/README.md

 **"Continent-wide Differentiation of Fitness Traits and Patterns of Climate Adaptation among European Populations of _Drosophila melanogaster_"**

 Welcome to the GitHub repository accompanying the manuscript **"Continent-wide Differentiation of Fitness Traits and Patterns of Climate Adaptation among European Populations of _Drosophila melanogaster_."**
+\
-This repository contains supporting information, including data, analysis scripts, and supplementary materials relevant to the study.
+This repository contains supporting information, including data, analyses scripts, and supplementary materials relevant to the study.

 ## Website for Supporting Information